 CFS 2014 was the start of "Build Your Own Agenda," allowing people to choose a path of safety education during the afternoon of the last day of the conference.
 Topics attendees can choose to learn about vary from year-to-year, but in 2016 included: human factors in air traffic control, partnership for safety, handling helicopter emergencies, Automatic Dependent Surveillance-Broadcast, safety reporting, aircraft accident investigation and litigation, collaboration, air traffic training and unmanned aircraft systems.

 In addition to the speakers and panels, CFS now features special exhibitor presentations during conference breaks, as well as interactive social walls, showing conference attendees' posts from Twitter and Instagram, displayed next to main conference stage and throughout the exhibitor areas.

 Each year, CFS concludes on a high note, with the Archie League Medal of Safety Awards.
-The only award of its kind, The Archie League Medal of Safety recognizes air traffic controllers who have handled significant and often dangerous air traffic situations with cool, calm professionalism, and always making great saves in the end However, if you were to ask the award winners about it, most would simply say they, “were just doing their job."
+The only award of its kind, the Archie League Medal of Safety Award recognizes NATCA members who, in the previous year, handle life-saving air traffic situations with cool, calm professionalism.
+Though if you were to ask the award winners about it, most would simply say they "were just doing their job."